xoolive/traffic/docs/publications.rst

   | *Proceedings of the 39th Digital Avionics Systems Conference* (DASC), 2020
   | `(notebook) <paper/squawk7700.html>`__

+- | X. Olive and J. Sun
+  | ** Detecting and Measuring Turbulence from Mode S Surveillance Downlink Data**. *Proceedings of the 9th International Conference on Research in Air Transportation*, 2020

+- | X. Olive, L. Basora, B. Viry and R. Alligier
+  | **Deep Trajectory Clustering with Autoencoders**. *Proceedings of the 9th International Conference on Research in Air Transportation*, 2020

 - | S. Proud.
   | **Go-Around Detection Using Crowd-Sourced ADS-B Position Data**.
   | *Aerospace*, 2020, 7(2), 16